Applications for the composition program are now open!

 At the core of the composition program are weekly classes with resident faculty and visiting composers, who speak with composition fellows about their own music, critique and analyze fellows’ works, and engage in informal discussions regarding professional issues.
 In addition to group classes each fellow also spends individual time with visiting composition faculty in lessons.

-Several commissions are awarded each year to Composition Fellows.
+After the TMC season concludes several commissions are awarded each year to composition fellows.

-Composition Fellows are also considered for three commissions for brass, wind, and double bass ensembles to be performed the next Tanglewood season.
-Commissioned composers receive a $2,500 honorarium for their work, plus transportation and accommodations during their stay at Tanglewood for the rehearsal and performance period.
+- Several composition fellows receive commissions for a variety of ensembles including brass ensemble, string quartet, wind groups, and bass ensemble, to be performed the next Tanglewood season.
+Commissioned composers receive a $3,000 honorarium for their work, plus transportation and accommodations during their stay at Tanglewood for the rehearsal and performance period.